effepivi/ICP3038/Labs/11-Pyramid-blending/README.md

 We will use both:

 - We are going to merge the Laplacian pyramids of two images to create a new image.
-- A Gaussian pyramid is needed to compute Laplacian a pyramid.
+- A Gaussian pyramid is needed to compute a Laplacian pyramid.

 You are expected to study the code in the following Jupyter Notebook: [https://github.com/effepivi/ICP3038/blob/master/Lectures/9-Pyramids/notebooks/4-Image-stitching-with-pyramids-using-opencv.ipynb](https://nbviewer.jupyter.org/github/effepivi/ICP3038/blob/master/Lectures/9-Pyramids/notebooks/4-Image-stitching-with-pyramids-using-opencv.ipynb).

+# 4. The header file

 Let's start with the beginning, the declarations in the header file.
 Remember, put a preamble at the top of your files.
 ALL YOUR FILES.
 See here for a real example: [https://sourceforge.net/p/gvirtualxray/code/HEAD/tree/trunk/gvxr/include/gVirtualXRay/PolygonMesh.h](https://sourceforge.net/p/gvirtualxray/code/HEAD/tree/trunk/gvxr/include/gVirtualXRay/PolygonMesh.h).
 The preamble helps identify who wrote the file, when, and what the code does.